CNAChino/call-event-service/README.md

 4. Run NGINX-LB container and assign it with an ip address\
 `$ docker run --network=ces-brnet --ip=172.19.3.5 -it -p 8080:80 aureus-prototype/nginx-lb`\
 &nbsp;
-5. Run `CallEventClient.java` to test located in src/test/java
+5. To test, run `CallEventClient.java` which is located in src/test/java